StackVista/stackstate-docs/stackpacks/integrations/servicenow.md

 ### Upgrade

-When a new version of the ServiceNow StackPack is available in your instance of StackState, you will be prompted to upgrade in the StackState UI on the page **StackPacks** &gt; **Integrations** &gt; **ServiceNow**.
-For a quick overview of recent StackPack updates, check the [StackPack versions](../../setup/upgrade-stackstate/stackpack-versions.md) shipped with each StackState release.
+When a new version of the ServiceNow StackPack is available in your instance of Rancher Observability, you will be prompted to upgrade in the Rancher Observability UI on the page **StackPacks** &gt; **Integrations** &gt; **ServiceNow**.
+For a quick overview of recent StackPack updates, check the [StackPack versions](../../setup/upgrade-stackstate/stackpack-versions.md) shipped with each Rancher Observability release.

 For considerations and instructions on upgrading a StackPack, see [how to upgrade a StackPack](../about-stackpacks.md#upgrade-a-stackpack).